 Many schools invoke laudable goals like respect and civility to justify policies that violate students’ and faculty members’ free speech rights.
 While a university has every right to promote a tolerant and respectful atmosphere on campus, a university that claims to respect free speech must not limit speech to only the inoffensive and respectful.
 And although pleas for civility and respect are often initially framed as requests, many schools have speech codes that effectively turn those requests into requirements.

-Wesleyan is far from alone; many universities have civility requirements codified in university policy.
-Here are just two examples of such policies from the 2014–2015 academic year:
+Many universities also have civility requirements codified in university policy.
+Here are two examples of such policies from the 2015–16 academic year:

 Internet Usage Policies

-Examples of impermissibly restrictive Internet usage policies from the 2014–2015 academic year include the following:
+Examples of impermissibly restrictive internet usage policies from the 2015–2016 academic year include the following:

 Policies on Bias and Hate Speech

 In recent years, colleges and universities around the country have instituted policies and procedures specifically aimed at eliminating “bias” and “hate speech” on campus.
 These sets of policies and procedures, frequently termed “Bias Reporting Protocols” or “Bias Incident Protocols,” often include speech codes prohibiting extensive amounts of protected expression.
-“Hate speech” has no legal definition in the United States, and while speech or expression that is based on a speaker’s prejudice may be offensive, it is entirely protected unless it rises to the level of unprotected speech (harassment, threats, and so forth).
+While speech or expression that is based on a speaker’s prejudice may be offensive, it is entirely protected unless it rises to the level of unprotected speech (harassment, threats, and so forth).
 The speaker’s motive has no bearing on whether or not the speech is protected.

 The protocols often also infringe on students’ right to due process, allowing for anonymous reporting that denies students the right to confront their accusers.
 Moreover, universities are often heavily invested in these bias incident policies, having set up entire regulatory frameworks and response protocols devoted solely to addressing them.